KaitoML/HomemadeGPT/README.md

 ## Training

-The model is trained on *Alice in Wonderland* with a lightweight BPE vocabulary (mild compression — a small dataset and model don't benefit from aggressive token merging).
+The model is trained on *Alice in Wonderland* and a corpus of *Twitter conversations* with a lightweight BPE vocabulary (mild compression — a small dataset and model don't benefit from aggressive token merging).
 Training tracks both train and validation loss over a fixed number of steps, plotted at the end for a quick over/underfitting check.

 ## Motivation